 A fallow buck’s antlers are called palmate or spoon antlers as they have a large flat area like a palm or spoon.

-In the Deer Encounter there are three, friendly wild rescue fallow deer.
+In the Deer Encounter there are three, friendly wild rescue fallow deer - all does.

 Fleur, who arrived in 2017 - light coloured (menel) after being involved in a road traffic accident near Hythe, who needed care and a permanent home.